|

 Information is presented on the amazing process of hummingbird migration in the spring and fall of each year.

 The tracking of the annual spring hummingbird migration is done with the help of our viewers as they submit their first hummingbird sightings from their locales.
-The project runs from late January through mid-May each year.
+The project runs from late January into May each year.
+We ended our 2024 Hummingbird Spring Migration Map project on May 31, 2024, as most hummingbirds reached their northernmost breeding grounds in the provinces of Canada.

-Numerous reports were received in 2022 and 2023 of rare sightings of Albino and white Leucistic Hummingbirds.
+Numerous reports have been received in 2023 and 2024 of rare sightings of Albino and white Leucistic Hummingbirds.

 We also enjoy hummingbird gardening, and designing our landscape to provide food and shelter for a variety of hummingbirds, butterflies and other creatures.